 Warhol once refused to travel to London because it would require either leaving Archie behind or subjecting him to six months of quarantine in England.
 The pair were truly inseparable!
 Warhol eventually added a second miniature dachshund called Amos to his pack.

 Lump belonged to Pablo Picasso’s friend and photographer, David Douglas Duncan, and met Picasso in April 1957 during a visit to his home.
 Duncan described the meeting as a love affair!
-Though Picasso had other dogs, he was completely taken in by Lump and would hold him in his arms and feed him by hand.
+Though Picasso had other dogs, he was completely taken in by Lump.
+He would hold him in his arms and feed him by hand.
 He doted on Lump who spent the rest of his life with Picasso and featured in many of his paintings.

 Lump lived a long and pampered life at Picasso’s hillside mansion in Cannes and died just ten days before Picasso.